 Second-hand smoke also tends to cause heart attacks, lung cancer, and other issues among adults.
 Children exposed to second-hand smoke have to deal with an increased risk associated with infant death syndrome, middle ear disease, acute respiratory infections, severe asthma, slow lung growth, and respiratory symptoms.

 There are various negative effects that your body has to deal with smoking.
-We have listed some of these down for you to consider.
+I have listed some of these down for you to consider.

 Smoking can temporarily put you in a good mood, but it causes dependence, and there are always withdrawal side effects.
 These include irritability and anxiety.